How to help your auditory learner

 What are learning styles?

-Children learn in a variety of different ways, but some have a definite preference for a certain type of learning – or a learning style.
+Children learn in a variety of different ways, but some have a definite preference for a certain type of learning.
 The most widely known learning style theory was developed by Neil Fleming, a New Zealand teacher, in 2001.
-His VAK model says that children tend to fit into one of three learning styles: visual (learning by sight), auditory (learning by listening) or kinaesthetic (learning by moving and doing).
-It’s likely that your child uses elements of all three, but finding out if he has a natural inclination towards a particular type of learning could help him succeed.
+His VAK model theorised that children tend to fit into one of three learning styles: visual (learning by sight), auditory (learning by listening) or kinaesthetic (learning by moving and doing).

 What defines an auditory learner?

 Auditory learners are people who need to hear or listen to a concept in order to understand it.
 They usually have a knack for learning by rote, with a knack for remembering names, dates and trivia.
 They’re good at explaining things to other children, but may find it harder to follow written instructions.

 Often, the biggest indication that your child is an auditory learner is if they love talking.

 Auditory learners tend to be real chatterboxes, and enjoy talking to themselves or providing a running commentary on what they’re doing.
 They like being read to, but may be less keen on reading themselves, and often continue to read out loud long after other children have mastered the art of reading silently.
 Frequently musical, they may sing, hum or whistle to themselves, and enjoy performing.
 They’re good at interpreting the expression and intonation in other people’s voices, but can be distracted by background noise.

 Does auditory learning help with spelling and times tables?

 If your child is an auditory learner, chances are they will find it a relative breeze to master spellings and multiplication tables.